jonasbn/til/jq/use_jq.md

 # Use jq

 `jq` is an JSON command-line processor.
-A nifty alternative is `httpie`.

 Check: https://stedolan.github.io/jq/